Sitecore/Helix.Docs/helix/introduction/definitions.rst

     A Module is a conceptual grouping of assets which relates to a business requirement.
 The conventions, processes and tools described in this document relate to managing all these assets in a module-centric – and thereby business centric – way.
 For example, when the company asks that their Sitecore solution contains website search, all assets, business logic and configuration relating to search belongs to the Search module.
+    These assets can also span across the different target subsystems that make up a complete Sitecore installation, for example you could have a module which contains functionality that runs on both the Sitecore website and the Commerce Engine.

 Solution
     Technically often refers to Visual Studio solution, but conceptually, it